Nuhser/Happier-Ghasts/README.md

 # Happier Ghasts - Data Pack for Minecraft

-This data pack improves Happy Ghasts by adding enchantments for their harnesses.\
+This data pack improves Happy Ghasts by adding multiple enchantments for their harnesses.\
+There is an enchantments for increasing the Ghast's flight speed.
+Another enchantment grants a higher tempting range which should make it easier to get the Ghast back down to you.
+Other enchantments grant your Happy Ghast higher protection against different damage types.

+For more information take a look at the data pack's [Wiki](https://github.com/Nuhser/Happier-Ghasts/wiki).

 There's a resource pack available as well which provides English and German translations for the content from the data pack.
 If the resource pack isn't used, the texts will default to English.

-There are enchantments for protection, increasing the Ghast's flight speed or its tempting range.
-This should make it easier to get the Ghast back down to you.

-For more information take a look at the data pack's [Wiki](https://github.com/Nuhser/Happier-Ghasts/wiki).

 <img width="45%" alt="Enchanted Harness" src="https://github.com/user-attachments/assets/561088ef-8f0e-48b3-91e4-8a59518a28c1" />